 UPSC Exam Preparation: Topic of the Day – North Eastern Council

 In the year 1971, the North Eastern Council was constituted by the Act of the Parliament.
-The North Eastern Council is the nodal agency for the economic and social development of the North Eastern Region which consists of the eight States of Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim and Tripura.
-The constitution of the Council marked the beginning of a new chapter of concerted and planned endeavor for the rapid development of the North Eastern Region.
+It is the nodal agency for the social and economic development of the North Eastern Region in India consisting of the 8 States of Assam, Arunachal Pradesh, Meghalaya, Manipur, Mizoram, Sikkim, Nagaland and Tripura.
+The establishment of the NE Council marked the beginning of a new era of planned and concerted efforts for the speedy development of that Region.

-NEC, over the last thirty-five years, has been instrumental in paving way for new economic endeavors in the region.
-Its actions are aimed to remove the basic roadblocks that stood in the way of normal development of the region and has ushered in an era of new hope in this backward area full of great potentialities.
+NEC, over the last 35 years, has been much influential in creating new economic endeavors in the northeast part of India.
+Its activities are aimed at removing the major hurdles that stood in the way of the development of that region and has brought in a new ray of hope in this backward area that is filled with potential.

-- The NEC came into being by an Act of Parliament, the North Eastern Council Act, 1971 to act as an advisory body in respect of socio-economic development and balanced development of the North Eastern Areas
+- The NEC came into existence by a Parliamentary Act called the North Eastern Council Act, 1971 to act as an advisory body for socio-economic and balanced development of the North Eastern Areas.

-- The NEC started functioning in the year 1972.
+- The Council started its functioning in 1972.

-- The members of the NEC consist of the Governors and the Chief Ministers of the eight-member States including Sikkim, apart from the Chairman and three Members who are nominated by the President of India.
+- NEC members: the Governors and the Chief Ministers of the 8 states including Sikkim, Chairman and 3 members who are nominated by the country’s President.